 Why Should I Use Budget Tracking in Project Management Software?

 A project budget outlines the expected income, expenses, and profit for your project.
-Project budget tracking enables you to track how much of this budget has been spent over time so you can monitor how much is remaining and course-correct when necessary.
+Project budget tracking enables you to monitor how much of your budget has been spent over time, to see how much is remaining and course-correct when necessary.

 For example, imagine one of your project tasks took much longer than budgeted.
 If you didn’t realize this until the end, it could result in the project being over budget.
-But, if you’re tracking your costs and notice this at the time it occurs, you can now try to offset those extra costs somewhere else on the project.
+But, if you’re tracking your costs and notice this when it occurs, you can try to offset those extra costs somewhere else in the project.

 How to make a project budget

 The income side of your budget is typically straightforward.
-There tend to be 3 primary types of project income:
+There tend to be three primary types of project income:

-- Cost-plus.
-These projects typically pay you for your costs plus a fixed markup for profit.
-This is most common for new or unusual projects where it’s difficult to accurately estimate costs.
+- Cost-plus: These projects typically pay you for your costs plus a fixed markup for profit.
+This is most common for new or unusual projects where it’s difficult to estimate costs accurately.
 However, you will likely still have targets you’re expected to hit.

-In a cost-plus scenario, your budget is more fluid, but it’s even more important to accurately track and report costs, as the client will expect to see hours and dollars spent.
-Plus if a task has what seems like a high actual cost, they may require more detail or even dispute the charge.
+In a cost-plus scenario, your budget is more fluid, but it’s even more important to accurately track and report costs as the client will expect to see hours and dollars spent.
+If a task has what seems like a high cost, they may require more detail or even dispute the charge.